 “There’s a false dichotomy between cost and safety.
 Are we willing and able to account for the many costs of not having a quality operation: lack of cooperation, poor leadership, waste, and incidents and accidents?
 If we really and truly account for them, then safety can pay for itself.
 Getting it wrong is more expensive than doing it right the first time.” – Capt.
 ‘Sully’ Sullenberger

 Note: This blog post originally ran on the Procurement Insights blog back in May of 2012.
-With all of the coverage of the upcoming movie featuring Tom Hanks as Capt.
-Sully Sullenberger I decided to revisit it.
-I’m as struck by his quotes now as I was then, although our discussions in procurement have shifted enough that I hear an alternate message.
-While he is talking about teamwork and leadership to be sure, he is also talking about the tradeoffs of cost and risk, preparation and prevention.
+January 15, 2019 marks the 10-year anniversary of the "Miracle on the Hudson".
+I’m as struck by his leadership now as I was then.
+While he is first and foremost talking about teamwork and leadership, he also teaches us about the tradeoffs of cost and risk, preparation and prevention.

 My original focus was on the line about a “false dichotomy between cost and safety” but today the idea that “safety can pay for itself” stands out.
 After all, procurement organizations today are looking to stretch their influence beyond savings.
 Could a strategic, value driven approach to managing the supply chain have enough of an operational impact on the company that it would outweigh the direct bottom line impact from traditional savings?
 That is a question that each team will have to answer for themselves and their unique circumstances.